This site is about the

 to find information about this guitar.

-I know of only two other guys who own an Ibanez 425.
+I know of only four other guys who own an Ibanez 425.

-Both of them sent me fotos of his guitar so that I could see what exactly I have to search for ...
+They sent me fotos of their guitars so that I could see what exactly I have to search for ...